osb-group/osb-learn/storyboarding/storybrew/interface.rst

 .. figure:: img/interface/layers.png
    :scale: 90%
-   :alt: The layersr menu.
+   :alt: The layers menu.
 If you're reading the alt text because it won't load, then this is going to be really hard to understand.

    The layers menu.